 For kids, the first snow represents an opportunity for magical play and exploration.
 Snow: a cold substance that can be packed into balls, sculpted into figures, or moved into angels.
 Oh, what fun!

-When my daughter found out that flurries were moving into our area overnight, she made me promise to take her on a winter hike the next morning.
+Well, when my daughter found out that flurries were moving into our area overnight, she made me promise to fulfill this tradition.
 That evening, as she was getting ready for bed, she asked me to write the promise on her hand so we wouldn’t forget.

 She woke up before the sun, squealing with joy that the world had been painted white.
 “Mom, mom, let’s go on our hike!” she cried.
 “Honey, it’s not even 6:00 a.m.,” I replied, folding my head deeper into my pillow.
 But she wouldn’t take no for an answer.
 As a compromise, I helped her get dressed in all of her winter gear and let her run around outside while I sipped coffee in the comfort of our warm home.